 The first step in the process of Kundalini awakening is purification of the Nadis.
-Nadis are subtle channels, made up of astral fabric, through which Prana and Kundalini energy flows.
+Nadis are subtle channels, made up of astral matter, through which Prana and Kundalini energy flows.
 The main Nadis are Ida, Pingala and Sushumna.
-The awakened Kundalini energy flows through the Sushumna Nadi that runs through the spine.
+The awakened Kundalini energy flows through the Sushumna Nadi which runs through the spine.
 The Sushumna Nadi stretches from the Muladhara chakra to Brahmarandhra or the crown of the head

 Signs that may indicate that the Kundalini has fully awakened are:

-- full self-acceptance
+- Complete self-acceptance

-- being aware of and having control over detachment
+- Awareness of and control over detachment

-- energetic, emotional and mental freedom
+- Energetic, emotional and mental freedom

-- undisturbed inner peace
+- Undisturbed inner peace

-- non-dual perception of life
+- Non-dual perception of life

-- the experience of unity
+- The experience of oneness

-The tantric tradition knows that the mind can be expanded and that experiences do not necessarily depend on an object.
-This means that if someone is playing music, I can hear it, and if someone has made a painting, I can see it, but I can also see if there is no image, and also I can hear it if there is no music.
+The tantric tradition knows that the mind can be expanded and that experiences do not necessarily dependent on an object.
+This means that if someone is playing music, I can hear it, and if someone has made a painting, I can see it, but I can also see if there is no image, and also I can hear if there is no music.

 Visible physical structures are a result of expansion or compressing energy.